juliohenrique2000-cmyk/FoodTracker/README.md

    npm run dev
    ```

-The backend will be running on http://localhost:3000
+The backend is deployed on Azure at https://backendfoodtracker-dgeyehh7afe3cjc5.brazilsouth-01.azurewebsites.net

 ## Flutter App Setup